Week 2: Machine Learning, Training Data, and Biases

 Weeks 2-4: Slouching Towards Fairness

-• Second half: you’ll start to understand why I kept maniacally pointing to \(p \implies q\) on the board last lecture!
+• Soon you’ll understand why I kept maniacally pointing to \(p \Rightarrow q\) on board last week!

 • “Rules” for fairness are not “rules” at all!
 They’re statements of the form “If we accept ethical framework \(x\), then our algorithms ought to satisfy condition \(y\)